New Convergence Analysis of GMRES with Weighted Norms, Preconditioning and Deflation, Leading to a New Deflation Space: Introduction

 \section{Introduction}

 Our aim in this paper is to study effective solutions of linear systems of the form

 where $\mathbb K = \mathbb R$ or $\mathbb C$ and $\bA$ is a large sparse nonsingular matrix.
-Particular emphasis will be on the cases where $\bA$ has a positive definite Hermitian part.
-We refer to such matrices $\bA$ as positive definite matrices.
+Particular emphasis will be on the cases where $\bA$ has a positive definite Hermitian (hpd) part.
+We refer to such matrices $\bA$ as positive definite (pd) matrices.

 We are interested in studying effective approaches to accelerate the convergence of the well-known and widely used GMRES method \cite{zbMATH03967793} for the solution of linear systems.
 There are essentially three components for a successful strategy for this accelerations, which can be used alone or be combined: \begin{itemize} \item preconditioning, \item weighting, \item deflating. \end{itemize} Standard references for preconditioning include \cite{be2002,zbMATH01953444,Simoncini.Szyld.07}; for weighted GMRES \cite{emn2016, zbMATH01268410, gp2014}; and for deflation \cite{bepw1998,cs1997,en2009,ggln2013}, and more recently \cite{zbMATH07152809}.
-Here, we denote the weighted preconditioned and deflated GMRES algorithm as WPD-GMRES, and corresponds to the case where all three acceleration tools are used.
+See also \cite{WDGMRES_Sylvester}, where a weighted and deflated version of GMRES is applied to Sylvester matrix equations.
+There are some equivalences between weighting and preconditioning, see, e.g., \cite[Chapter 4]{Malek_Strakos.book}, but here we keep the weight and the preconditioner separate for further flexibility and generality.
+We denote the weighted preconditioned and deflated GMRES algorithm as WPD-GMRES, and it corresponds to the case where all three acceleration tools are used.

 Our objective in this paper is to propose a new convergence bound for WPD-GMRES that is sufficiently explicit to indicate how to choose the preconditioner, weight matrix, and especially deflation spaces.
 The new results generalize those in \cite{spillane2023hermitian} where deflation was not considered.
-Here also, special emphasis is on Hermitian preconditioning and on applying WPD-GMRES in the preconditioner norm, an idea already present in \cite{zbMATH01201042,zbMATH01096035}.
+Here also, special emphasis is on Hermitian preconditioning and on applying WPD-GMRES in the preconditioner norm, as was done, e.g., in \cite{zbMATH01201042,zbMATH01096035}.
+For the cases we consider, the new bounds improve upon the more general bound of Elman \cite{EES.83,elman1982iterative}.

 In particular, in Section~\ref{hpd_precond:sec}, we present a result explicitly giving conditions on the preconditioner and the deflation spaces so as to assure fast convergence.
 Then, in Section~\ref{sec:Newspace}, we propose a new deflation space which is inspired by this new bound.
-Numerical experiments in Section~\ref{sec:Numerical} illustrate the new results with the choice of new space, and show its effectiveness.
+Numerical experiments in Section~\ref{sec:Numerical} illustrate the new results with the choice of the new space, and show its effectiveness.
+In fact, in one of the example problems we present, GMRES fails to converge, while a deflation space with dimension less than 10\% of the size of the problems, allows GMRES to converge.

 In part inspired by the success of the GenEO coarse space \cite{2011SpillaneCR,spillane2013abstract}, and as already mentioned, by the new bounds we obtain, we use as a deflation space, appropriately chosen eigenvectors of the generalized eigenvalue problem $\bN \bz = \lambda \bM \bz$, where $\bM$ is the Hermitian part of $\bA$, which is assumed to be positive definite, and $\bN$ is the skew-Hermitian part of $\bA$.